Godinhoweverson/cook-with-me/README.md

 - [Font Awesome](https://fontawesome.com/) Utilized for incorporating icons into the site, adding visually appealing and meaningful graphical elements.

-- [Am I Responsive?](http://ami.responsivedesign.is/) Applied for creating responsive design images, allowing you to visualize how the website appears across various devices and screen sizes.
+- [Am I Responsive?](http://ami.responsivedesign.is/) Applied for creating responsive design images.

+- [Responsive Design check](https://responsivedesignchecker.com/) used to visualize how the website appears across various devices and screen sizes.

 - [Chatgpt](https://openai.com/blog/chatgpt) Utilized to generate all written content, leveraging advanced natural language processing capabilities to create dynamic and interactive text throughout the application.